adrianpbe/grid_exp_oe/README.md

 ```
 The [simple_parsing](https://github.com/lebrice/SimpleParsing/tree/master) library is used to automatically generate an argument parser from dataclasses.

-If a model configuration is not provided, a default model is associated with the selected algorithm, default hyper parameters are used.
+If a model configuration is not provided, a default model with default hyperparameters is automatically selected based on the selected algorithm.
 To provide a custom model configuration, use the `--model_config` argument with the path to a JSON file containing the model hyperparameters.
 An example of configuration for a `conv_actor_critic` model based policy is:

 ```json